Discreet Music: Recording and release

-Release

 Discreet Music was the third (of four) simultaneous releases on Eno's new Obscure Records label.

-This album was re-released on the Virgin label in 2004.
-On CD reissues, a full minute of silence separates Discreet Musics title track from the Pachelbel piece.
+It was re-released on the Virgin label in 2004.
+On CD reissues, a full minute of silence separates the two halves.

 Reception and legacy

 Reviewing for The Village Voice in June 1977, Robert Christgau stated that the album "encourages a meditative but secular mood (good for hard bits of writing) more effectively than any of the other rock-identified avant-garde music that's come our way".
 In 1979, Lester Bangs described it as "either the definitive unobtrusively lustrous statement on ambient musics or a wispy treacly bore that defies you to actually pay attention to it [...] depending on your point of view."

 Trouser Press described the album as "striking and haunting, filled with beauty and apprehension, paralleling the minimalist music being made by Steve Reich and Philip Glass."
 AllMusic's Sean Westergaard said it is Eno's "first full foray into what has become known as ambient music," and added that "[the album's] reputation as a groundbreaking and influential work is surpassed only by its placid beauty."

-This album was a favourite of David Bowie's, and led to his collaboration with Eno on Bowie's late 1970s Berlin Trilogy.
+Discreet Music was a favourite of David Bowie's, and led to his collaboration with Eno on Bowie's late 1970s Berlin Trilogy.
 The "operational diagram" printed on the rear sleeve of Discreet Music would serve as inspiration for other musicians to experiment with tape delay, such as Thomas Leer and Robert Rental on their 1979 album The Bridge.
 For the 40th anniversary (2015) of the release of the album, the Canadian music ensemble Contact recorded "Discreet Music" with classical instruments as a seven-part one hour work.